 sh run.shor execute

 A Conda environment named

 _galaxy_ will be created and the appropriate virtualenv package will be installed into this environment.

 .venv is initialized.
 This is a one-time setup, and all other activation and dependency

 management happens exactly as if a system Python was used for creating

 Adding additional Galaxy dependencies¶

-The process is still under development and will be streamlined and automated over time.
-If wheels exist on PyPI for all supported platforms and python versions you can skip to step 3 in the process below.
+If wheels already exist on PyPI for all platforms and Python versions supported by Galaxy, you can skip to step 3 in the process below.

-Clone https://github.com/galaxyproject/starforge-recipes/ and add or edit the wheel you would like to build under the wheels/ directory.
+Clone https://github.com/galaxyproject/wheelforge/ and add or edit the meta.yaml file for the package you would like to build.

-Add the new dependency to the [tool.poetry.dependencies] (or to [tool.poetry.dev-dependencies] if only needed for Galaxy development) section of pyproject.toml .
+Add the new dependency to the [tool.poetry.dependencies] (or to [tool.poetry.group.dev.dependencies] if only needed for Galaxy development) section of pyproject.toml .